-Don Antonio Bautista Heritage House in my hometown, Malolos, Bulacan is one of the landmarks that make Malolos a historic district.
-I’m sharing with you images of this heritage house that will take you back in time.
+Don Antonio Bautista Heritage House in Malolos, Bulacan, my hometown, is one of the landmarks that make Malolos a historic district.
+I’m sharing with you images inside one of the heritage houses in Malolos, Bulacan that will take you back in time.

-Don Antonio Bautista Ancestral House: Notice the Greek-style figures framing the windows.
+Don Antonio Bautista Heritage House: Notice the Greek-style figures framing the windows.
 A rare find in Philippine ancestral houses.

 I already have over 50 posts so far in this blog and it came upon me that I haven’t even featured my own hometown.
 It’s easy to skip the place you call your hometown where everything else looks familiar and ordinary.
 It was not until now that I realized I’ve been overlooking a city with so much historical treasures.